Student Life in Germany

 Germany is well-known for its on-time public transportation, a vast network of freeways, and fast intercity trains.
 Every academic term, most students receive a semester ticket, which entitles them to free public transportation in their region.

-This not only allows you to save money while traveling, but it also provides you with the opportunity to make the most of your time in Germany without being constrained by your finances.
+This not only allows you to save money while travelling, but it also provides you with the opportunity to make the most of your time in Germany without being constrained by your finances.
 If you have a German student ID, you’ll be able to get cheap or free admission to local museums and galleries when you’re not studying.

 Also Read: Cost of Living in Germany: A Guide